Economy of Liverpool: Manufacturing sector

 Car-manufacturing also takes place in the city at the Halewood plant where the Jaguar X-Type and Land Rover Freelander models are assembled.
 The X-Type ceased production in 2010 however, the new Range Rover Evoque filled the gap when production began in the Spring of 2011.

 Port of Liverpool

+The Port of Liverpool serves as a significant contributor to economic activity in both Liverpool and the rest of the United Kingdom.
+Its geographical position has allowed it to become the UK's primary gateway for transatlantic commerce, with the port handling approximately 45% of trade between Britain and the United States.
+In 2024, the port facilitated exports valued at $11.5 billion and imports worth $16.9 billion, positioning it amongst the ten largest ports in the United Kingdom by trade volume.

 The owner of Liverpool's port and airport, Peel Holdings, announced on 6 March 2007 that it had plans to redevelop the city's northern dock area with a scheme entitled Liverpool Waters, which may see the creation of 17,000 jobs and £5.5bn invested in the vicinity over a 50-year period.
 This is coupled with a sister scheme on the other side of the River Mersey, called Wirral Waters.

 In recent years, the Port of Liverpool has seen somewhat of a revival, with both Japanese firm NYK and Danish firm Maersk Line locating their UK headquarters to the city.

 The port was expanded with the construction of Liverpool2, a post-Panamax container terminal for ships wider than the Panama Canal locks.
 It is capable of handling ships carrying 13,500 containers, compared to the previous limit of 3,500.